chadtripod/Splunk/armory-splunk-install.md

-description: >
-  Configure the AWS Provider for Spinnaker and connect to an EKS cluster.
+  Configure the Armory Splunk App for Spinnaker
 ---